 Quick, what's the best part in an action movie?
 No, it's not the awkward and stilted love scene and it's certainly not the bombastic and impersonal climactic explosion scene.
 It's when the hero, bruised, battered and beaten, must slowly lift himself up, grit his teeth and decide to carry on.

 For pitchers, that's when they turn to the knuckleball.
 Hurlers enter the professional ranks on the strength of their blazing fastballs, and occasionally (if they're left-handed), on an array of breaking balls.
 No one dreams of knuckling.
-For pitcher Charlie Hough, who was seemingly ageless during his career but turns 74 on Wednesday, his progression was much the same.
+For pitcher Charlie Hough, who was seemingly ageless during his career but celebrates another birthday today, his progression was much the same.